1460 E. Holt Ave Suite 74

 - Excellent interpersonal skills, demonstrated ability to take initiative, capacity to work independently as part of an intra- and inter-organizational team and multi-tasking proficiency

-- Excellent demonstrated skills in writing, communication, presentation, time and project management
+- Excellent demonstrated skills in writing, communication, presentation and time management

 - Proficiency with word processing, database and presentation software and social media

-- Valid driver’s license required and access to reliable transportation; periodic regional travel required
+- Must possess a valid CA driver’s license and access to reliable transportation; periodic regional travel required

-- Must present proof of being free of activate Tuberculosis (TB) prior to beginning employment.
+- Must present proof of being free of active Tuberculosis (TB) prior to beginning employment.
 All TB clearances must be conducted no more than 60 days prior to start of employment.

 Annual salary range: ($41,600-43,000) based on experience.